SentenceSense/191B/Stimulus-Package-1/TestingPlan.md

 * Developing for a wide range of screens and devices
 * Some content of the chapters is still not provied by the client

--Assumptions and Dependencies
+#####Assumptions and Dependencies

        -Assumptions:

-       *Users already have experience using a web browser to browse websites *Users can simply manage to play the game easily
+       * Users already have experience using a web browser to browse websites
+       * Users can simply manage to play the game easily

        -Dependencies:

-       *Currently, the HTML snippets plugin for WordPress is a big dependency because without it we wouldn't be able to show the modules within the site.
+       * Currently, the HTML snippets plugin for WordPress is a big dependency because without it we wouldn't be able to show the modules within the site.